About NRH/History of City Point

 North Richland Hills, Texas is a dynamic, growing city centrally located within the Dallas Fort Worth Metroplex, just 15 minutes from DFW Airport, the Alliance Global Logistics hub, and downtown Fort Worth.
 With benefits like a central location, an educated and abundant workforce, and superior quality of life amenities, North Richland Hills is an outstanding community in which to live, work and experience.
 For over 70,000 residents, NRH offers a seamless balance of the conveniences of suburban living with easy access to all of the necessary urban resources, while also being consistently ranked as one of DFW’s safest cities.

 The third largest city in Tarrant County, North Richland Hills is home to over 1,200 businesses and 30 major employers.
 Strong traffic counts, abundant points of access and a diverse demographic base continue to draw unique and emerging businesses to the City.
-Alamo Drafthouse Cinema opened its first Tarrant County location in NRH, and Babe’s Chicken Dinner House established their 10th and largest location.
+Babe’s Chicken Dinner House established their 10th and largest location in NRH and Sweetie Pie's Ribeyes chose NRH for their second location.
 North Richland Hills residents also enjoy 800 acres of parkland, 30 miles of hike and bike trails, superior schools, a wide range of housing options and two TEXRail stations, connecting downtown Fort Worth to DFW Airport.

 History of City Point